An easy potato leek soup recipe you can serve two ways; rustic, full of squares of diced potatoes or blended until it’s smooth and creamy.

 I started out around 20 years ago making potato soup with some sort of recipe but that morphed into what I do today.

 I normally make potato leek soup without a recipe.

 There’s something very liberating about not using recipes.
 About having the confidence to just grab your ingredients and start cooking.
 All of us have those recipes.
 The ones we just know by heart or can just eyeball and taste test until they’re perfect.
-This potato soup will become one of those recipes for you.
-If you can remember the 3 main ingredients you’ll be fine.

 Potatoes.
 Leeks.
 Chicken broth.